I'm a member

 Printer Friendly Version

 Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity, and may thus improve local tumor control.
-Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing (cold spots) within the tumor and may decrease toxicity by avoiding overdosing (hot spots).
-Finally, enhanced conformality for standard doses may reduce the dose outside the target volume and thus decrease toxicity.
+Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing within the tumor and may decrease toxicity by avoiding overdosing.

-However, IMRT aims radiation at the tumor from many more directions, and thus subjects more normal tissue to low-dose radiation than occurs with conventional EBRT or 3D-CRT.
-This technique may increase late effects of radiation therapy.
-In addition, because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
-Furthermore, treatment planning and delivery are more complex, time consuming, and labor-intensive for IMRT than for 3D-CRT.
+Because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
+Furthermore, treatment planning and delivery are more complex, time-consuming, and labor-intensive for IMRT than for 3D-CRT.
 Thus, clinical studies must test whether IMRT improves tumor control or reduces acute and late toxicities, when compared with 3D-CRT.
-Testing this hypothesis requires direct comparative data on outcomes for separate groups of similar patients treated with each method.

 Related medical policies are Intensity-Modulated Radiation Therapy (IMRT) of the Prostate, Intensity Modulated Radiation Therapy (IMRT) of the Breast and Lung, and Intensity-Modulated Radiation Therapy (IMRT): Head and Neck Cancers.

-POLICYIntensity modulated radiation therapy may be considered medically necessary as an approach to delivering radiation therapy for patients with squamous cell cancer of the anus/anal canal.
+POLICYIntensity-modulated radiotherapy may be considered medically necessary as an approach to delivering radiotherapy for patients with cancer of the anus/anal canal.

-Intensity-modulated radiation therapy (IMRT) would be considered investigational for all other uses in the abdomen and pelvis.
+Intensity-modulated radiotherapy (IMRT) would be considered investigational for all other uses in the abdomen and pelvis.